hridyen/DevOps-Survival-Roadmap/README.md

 > ### 🎓 Internship Completed — Journey Continues!
 > **This internship has officially concluded.** However, I will keep updating this repository with new topics, advanced concepts, and my ongoing DevOps journey!
 >
+> ⚠️ **Current Status:** Updates and active work on this repository are temporarily **paused** due to some urgency.
+I will resume sharing my learning journey here as soon as possible.
+>
 > *Self-Study & Self-Paced Project Implementation:* Please note that everything documented and built in this repository was completed entirely at my own pace and through self-study.
 I learned all the concepts and implemented these projects independently by myself (not under internship hours/supervision).

 ---